 Fig. 1: Illustration of intra template matching search window and five regions

 A template refers to the samples above and left of the current luma block.
 The template is 2-sample wide.
 The best match inside a region is found by minimizing the sum of squared differences in the search region.
-The sizes of the search regions depend on the region index, the frame width (for regions 4 and 5), and the region size parameter RSP coded in the SPS.